The name Peter is derived via Latin from the Greek word petros meaning "stone or rock".

 The Russian Tsar, Peter The Great, (officially Peter I) was born in 1672 and died in 1725.
 He ruled Russia and later the Russian Empire from 1682 until his death.

 He has been credited with bringing great reforms to Russia including centralizing the government, modernizing the army, creating a navy and transforming Russia into a major European Empire via land conquests.

-Peter the Great was credited with bringing great reforms to Russia.
-He centralized the government, modernized the army and created a navy.
 Peter opened Russia to Western influences, encouraging the best European engineers, architects, craftsmen and shipbuilders to come to Russia to help modernize the country.

 Visually breathtaking and hidden amidst nearly impenetrable mountains to the east running from the Gulf of Aqaba to the Dead Sea the ancient city of Petra is an abandoned necropolis of temples and tombs cut directly into towering cliffs of red, pink and orange sandstone.

 The city of Petra (meaning ‘the rock’ in Greek) was discovered in 1812 by the young Swiss explorer Johan Ludwig Burckhardt.
 The area harbors archaeological evidence of many cultures from many periods.
 Around 1200 BCE, the Edomites (Edom, meaning red, is the Biblical name for this region of the Middle East) occupied the area.
 During the 6th – 4th centuries BCE, the Nabataeans, a nomadic tribe from the northwestern part of Arabia, began to take over the lands making this area their capital.